VeldEnDuin/VeldEnDuin.github.io/_posts/en/2016-12-29-mulled-wine-evening.md

 ---

 We look back on a successful mulled wine evening: cosy atmosphere, chilled drinks and tasty tidbits and last but not least, the presence of many loyal campers.

-Thanks for your presence!
-Here are some pictures and souvenirs.